BOGLEECH.COM'S TOP TEN MUCK MONSTERS

 the hands of Sen, who refuses to fail and boldly tackles the endurance test head on.
 I'd swear

 the animators must have spent a lot of time looking at peanut butter, here.
-At least, let's
+At least, let's hope it

 was peanut butter.